 Are you wondering whether you can upload library books or articles, or otherwise mine or work with library content, in an AI system like Claude or ChatGPT?
 The answer is, it depends.

-To learn how you may or may not use licensed materials in AI systems, find your item--book, journal, data, media transcript--by searching in Scholar OneSearch.
+Therefore, to learn how you may or may not use something in an AI system, find the item or resource--book, journal, data, media transcript--in Scholar OneSearch.

 Then, click on "Show License".